yangyutu/llm_book.github.io/_sources/docs/chapter_training/alignment.md

 ### Driving the DPO

-Here we outline the key steps to derive the DPO objective function.
+Here we outline the key steps to derive the DPO objective function, and explain why optimizing LLM as a reward model is equivalent to optimizing its policy.

 First we start with the objective of LLM alignment with a given **fixed reward function** $r$ with a KL constraint,